dfkaye/xyz/README.md

        target='_blank'>
       webpagetest browser-suite
     </a>

+Probably some race conditions or long-delayed load events causing the occasional hiccough in browser remote script requests.

++ [17 MAY 2014] fix normalize/resolve to support file:// protocol and rawgithub.
 + [15 MAY 2014] browser loadscript finally working ~ lots of normalize/resolve problems.
 + [12 MAY 2014] ! browser version underway ! __more to iron out__
 + [9 MAY 2104] ! remove define.id(filename), just use define(filename) !